rezaSaker/Phinanze/README.md

 A simple personal finance management application

-[Note: This project is under heavy development and not fully complete"
+[Note: This project is under heavy development and not fully complete]